EffelZefanya/cool_games/README.md

 # Cool-Games API 🎮

-A high-performance digital game marketplace backend built with **Go** and **PostgreSQL**.
+A digital game marketplace backend built with **Go** and **PostgreSQL**.
 This project utilizes **Clean Architecture** (Hexagonal Architecture) to maintain a strict separation between business logic, delivery mechanisms, and data persistence.

 ## 🌟 Key Features